 Kidman Resources Limited

 Was one of the lead partners acting for Kidman in its Federal Court application seeking approval of the $776 million acquisition of Kidman by Wesfarmers by way of a scheme of arrangement.
-Orders were made by the Federal Court approving the scheme on 12 September 2019.
+Orders were made by the Federal Court approving the scheme.

 Peninsula Kingswood Country Golf Club